tailwindlabs/tailwindcss/source/docs/installation.blade.md

 For most projects, you'll want to add Tailwind as a PostCSS plugin in your build chain.

-Generally this means adding Tailwind as a plugin your `postcss.config.js` file:
+Generally this means adding Tailwind as a plugin in your `postcss.config.js` file:

 ```js
 module.exports = {